Services for 3 to 6 month old infants

 Post-op Feeding Support/Therapy

-The work you will have been doing pre-op is continued and monitored so that we obtain optimal healing of the surgical suture line.
-Again this will be done through in-clinic visits.
+The work you will have been doing ahead of surgery is continued and monitored so that we obtain optimal healing of the surgical suture line, correct dysfunction and achieve habituation of normal movement patterns.
+The number of appointments depends upon the response to treatment.

 Post-op follow-up appointment